 5. Don’t use special effects

-Don’t use special effects (e.g., 3D) unless it is necessary.
+Don’t use special effects (e.g., 3D) unless necessary.
 For example, a 3D feature on a bar chart is not necessary since a bar chart considers only two dimensions.
 Special effects may only distort dimensions on a chart, and a reader can be easily confused.